nservant/HiC-Pro/README.rst

 See LICENSE for license information

-Where to find help ?
+Where to get help ?
 ====================

 For any question about HiC-Pro, please contact nicolas.servant@curie.fr or use the `HiC-Pro forum <https://groups.google.com/forum/#!forum/hic-pro>`_ !